ukiwsz27/ethstaker/faq.md

 See a detailed explanation here: [How does my validator earn ETH?](rewards/chain-rewards.md)

+## Is there a penalty for missing a block proposal?

+No. If you miss your block proposal, the [slot](staking-glossary.md#slot) that should have contained your block will be empty.
+Other than the lost [rewards](rewards/chain-rewards.md) from missing the block proposal, there are **no penalties or slashing** that occurs from a missed block proposal.

+## Is there a penalty for missing an attestation?

+Missing some [attestations](../staking-glossary.md#attestation) is completely normal and extremely low-cost.
+The penalty for missing an attestation is exactly the same as the reward for a successful one.
+So, with around 240 attestations per day per validator, missing one or two is still a successful attestation rate of over 99%!

 ## Should I set a withdrawal address when setting up my solo staking validator?

-Setting a withdrawal address when creating your validator keys can be useful as you won't need to set it again when withdrawals are enabled.
+Setting a [withdrawal address](staking-glossary.md#withdrawal-address) when creating your validator keys can be useful as you won't need to set it again when withdrawals are enabled.

 The [Staking Deposit CLI](staking-glossary.md#staking-deposit-cli) can set a withdrawal address during deposit json creation.
 If a user opts not to do this - usually simply by omission - then it sets the hash of the withdrawal pub key instead.
 Sometime in the future - possibly with Shanghai/Capella hard fork - there will be a tool that takes the mnemonic and signs a message to effect a one-time change from v0 credentials - withdrawal key - to v1 credentials: Withdrawal address.